-Holly \ho(l)-ly\ as a girls' name is pronounced HAH-lee.
+Holly [hol-ly] as a girls' name is pronounced HAH-lee.
 It is of Old English origin, and the meaning of Holly is "the holly tree".
-Botanical name first used in the early 20th century.
+Botanical name from Middle English holi(n), Old English holegn.
+First used in the early 20th century.
 Holly Golightly is the heroine in Truman Capote's nove "Breakfast at Tiffany's", which was made into a film in 1961, starring Audrey Hepburn.
 The name is often given to daughters born on or near Christmas.
 Actress Holly Hunter; singer Holly Near.

 (female) Holia, Huly, ..

 Holly Hannah (H.H.), ..